FTC: Affiliate Disclosure Links may pay commission

 Price, Availability & Discounts

-This is a mature product that is generally widely available both from the manufacturer, Withings and from Amazon.
+This is a mature product that is generally widely available both from the manufacturer, Withings and elsewhere

-Typically expect to pay less than £/$/Eu100.
+Typically expect to pay less than £/$/Eu100 from Amazon.
 And at those prices, it’s good value-for-money, in my opinion.